codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 ## Crosswalk specifics

+The following sections provide details for directional mapping in cases where mapping is not bidirectionally unambiguous.

 ### `downloadUrl` <=> `repository-artifact`

 - CodeMeta `downloadUrl`: "If the file can be downloaded, URL to download the binary."